-Serving Portland & Vancouver Metro AreaPartial dentures are a removable appliance containing replacement teeth, connected to the mouth by a metal framework and one or more natural teeth that remain in the jaw.
-A partial denture fills in the space that results from missing teeth and prevents the natural teeth in the jaw from shifting position around it, thus decreasing the damage caused by missing teeth.
+Serving Portland & Vancouver Metro AreaPartial dentures are a removable appliance containing replacement teeth, connected to the mouth by two or more natural teeth.
+A partial denture is meant to fill in the space that results from missing teeth and prevents the natural teeth in the jaw from shifting position around it, thus decreasing the damage caused by missing teeth.

-Due to the way this appliance connects to natural teeth, Partial Dentures often look more natural than full dentures.
+Due to the way this appliance connects to natural teeth, it is very stable and comfortable.

 When to Consider Partial Dentures

 Partial dentures are one of the best solutions for dental issues that are isolated to just one area of the mouth.
 When a small area of only a few missing or damaged teeth needs to be addressed, the partial dentures provides exactly the right fill-in.
 Partials are also incredibly safe and are an option for nearly all patients.